PatrickJS/angular-websocket/README.md

 ## Logical Questions

  * *Q.*: What if the browser doesn't support WebSockets?
  * *A.*: This module will not help; it does not have a fallback story for browsers that do not support WebSockets.
+Please check your browser target support [here](http://caniuse.com/#feat=websockets)

 ## Development